openafsfoundation/openafsfoundation.org/devs/events/index.md

 General description: onsite three-day conference; 2nd and 3rd day emphasis on advanced users and developers.
 Ask for presenting/mentoring.
 Link to volunteer.
 Link to sign-up with suggested BPW topics (form?)

+### OpenAFS Hackathons ###

+Audience/participants: developers.
+Goal: concentrated, uninterrupted work on OpenAFS code that benefits from cooperation, direct communication and immediate peer feedback, thus is best done in a group of developers.
+Scheduling: ad-hoc, from time to time.
+At present: none announced.